ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 and replace <DockerId> with your docker ID in DockerHub

-i.e. it will look like this:
+e.g. it will look like this:

    ::